gb-it/codejam-cap-nodejs/exercises/03/readme.md

 ### 1. Add a new Authors entity to the model

 Currently the data model is extremely simple.
-In this step you'll add a second entity 'Authors'.
+In this step you'll add a second entity `Authors`.

 :point_right: Open the `db/data-model.cds` file in VS Code and add a new entity definition, after the `Books` entity, thus: